 Mission: The Mission of the Office of Mission, Ministry and Interfaith Dialogue is for every member of the St. Francis Community - in particular through interdependence, genuine support, service, and spiritual growth - to fearlessly live out the Franciscan way personally and professionally to transform the world!

 Vision: We are the cultivators of our institution, tilling the Franciscan soil so that all of our stakeholders can be planted firmly in the richness of our Franciscan heritage and expect personal and professional growth.

-We encourage members of all faith traditions to participate in our programs and events, which include mass, interfaith prayer services, retreats, music ministry and conversations about spirituality and faith.
+We encourage members of all faith traditions to participate in our programs and events, which include Mass, interfaith prayer services, retreats, music ministry and conversations about spirituality and faith.

 Our office also coordinates local service opportunities and offers interested students pastoral guidance.
 Through these efforts, the College’s Franciscan identity is deepened as its caring mission extends into the wider community.

-What is the Appeal of Saint Francis?
+What is the Appeal of Saint Francis and Saint Clare?

 22 Ways Franciscans Changed the World